 Petrographic studies along with O- and Al/Mg-isotopic analyses were conducted by Itoh et al. (2011) on an Al-rich, layered, barred olivine chondrule from NWA 1152 in an effort to constrain the parent body thermal history.
 Olivine, spinel, and Al-rich diopside grains examined in the host barred olivine chondrule reveal slightly different O-isotopic values compared to those determined for silicates composing the igneous rim, suggesting multiple heating events occurred.
 The measured 26Mg excess in spinel grains is consistent with chondrule formation at least ~2 m.y. after CAIs, while the lack of such an excess in Al-rich diopside grains indicates an even later crystallization.

-Northwest Africa 1152 could prove to be a key piece in solving the parent body conundrum that exists for these several unusual meteorites.
-The specimen shown above is a tiny cut fragment weighing 10 mg.
-The photo below shows a large portion of this unusual carbonaceous chondrite in the Fernlea Collection of Rob Elliott.
+Northwest Africa 1152 could prove to be a key piece in resolving the parent body conundrum that exists for these anomalous meteorites.
+The specimen shown above is a tiny cut fragment weighing 10 mg, while the photo below shows a large portion of this unusual carbonaceous chondrite in the Fernlea Collection of Rob Elliott.